-H. Salary on Reduction
+G. Salary on Reduction

-1. When an employee is demoted to a position in a lower class for reasons of unsatisfactory performance, his or her salary shall be reduced to the salary rate or step of the new range that would constitute a 5% decrease from the salary received prior to the reduction, or he or she shall receive the maximum step of the range of the new class, whichever is lower.
-His or her merit increase eligibility date shall be the first day of the pay period following completion of fifty-two (52) weeks of service in the new class unless he or she thereby occupies the recruiting salary rate or step of the new range, in

-- which case his or her merit increase eligibility date shall be the first day of the pay period following completion of twenty-six (26) weeks of service in the new class. - 2.
+- 1. When an employee is demoted to a position in a lower class for reasons of unsatisfactory performance, his or her salary shall be reduced to the salary rate or step of the new range that would constitute a 5% decrease from the salary received prior to the reduction, or he or she shall receive the maximum step of the range of the new class, whichever is lower.
+His or her merit increase eligibility date shall be the first day of the pay period following completion of fifty-two (52) weeks of service in the new class unless he or she thereby occupies the recruiting salary rate or step of the new range, in which case his or her merit increase eligibility date shall be the first day of the pay period following completion of twenty-six (26) weeks of service in the new class. - 2.
 When an employee in good standing is reduced to a position in a lower class for reasons other than unsatisfactory performance, he or she shall receive the highest salary in the new salary range that does not exceed his or her rate of pay immediately prior to reduction and shall retain his or her merit increase eligibility date. - 3.
 When a probationary employee is reduced to a class he or she has not previously occupied, he or she shall be placed at a rate of pay that is 5% below the current rate of pay or the top step of the lower classification (whichever is lower) for the lower class and shall receive a new merit increase eligibility date as determined by the City Manager.
 A promotional probationary employee reduced to a class he or she formerly occupied in good standing shall have the step status, probationary status and merit increase eligibility date he or she would have achieved if he or she had remained in the lower class throughout the period of his or her service in the higher class.

-I. Acting Status Pay
+H. Acting Status Pay

-When an employee has been temporarily assigned to perform the duties of a higher classification for one-hundred sixty (160) consecutive hours, the employee will be temporarily promoted to the higher classification for the duration of the assignment and the employee's salary will be temporarily adjusted in accordance with Section G (Salary on Promotion) of this Article.
+When an employee has been temporarily assigned to perform the duties of a higher classification for one-hundred sixty (160) consecutive hours, the employee will be temporarily promoted to the higher classification for the duration of the assignment and the employee's salary will be temporarily adjusted in accordance with the Salary on Promotion section of this Article.

-Article XV - Workweek, Work Schedule, Overtime and Premium Pay
+Article XV - Workweek, Work Schedule and FLSA Overtime Exemption

-A. Defined Workweek and Work Schedule
+A. Workweek

-- 1. It is understood that the City has established a workweek for each represented employee which meets the requirements of the FSLA and which will not result in overtime compensation as part of a normal work schedule.
+The official workweek for employees shall be forty (40) hours.
 The official 9/80 workweek shall be forty hours (40) and shall begin at 12:00 pm on Friday and end on the following Friday at 11:59 am.
 The traditional workweek shall remain the same, forty hours (40) and shall begin each Friday and end on the following Thursday.
-Each non-exempt employee shall be assigned a designated FLSA workweek for the correct calculation of overtime.
-A change in the designated FLSA workweek shall be recommended by the Department Director and approved or denied by the City Manager or designee. - 2.
-Hours of work are set by the City and may include varying work schedules that support the service needs of the department.
-Regular schedules are assigned by the Department Head and any changes must be approved by the City Manager in writing.
+Assigned work schedules are set by the City and may include varying work schedules that support the service needs of the department.
+Regular schedules are assigned by the Department Head and any changes must be approved or denied by the City Manager in writing.
 Department Heads shall consider an employee's request on an individual basis.
-Employees shall be given fourteen (14) calendar day advance notice of a shift change (hours of work) whenever practical.